 Minor Attractions (Fair)

 Ruby Chen (B. 2001)

-Chen’s work has recently been exhibited by NADA, NYC, Komune, NYC, and Alexia Project, Shanghai, among others.
-The artist’s work has been reviewed by publications such as Elephant Art Magazine, IMPULSE Magazine, office magazine, and HAZZE Media, among others.
+Chen’s work has recently been exhibited internationally by New Art Dealers Alliance (NADA), NYC, LUmkA, London, and Alexia Project, Shanghai.
+The artist’s works have been featured in publications such as Flash Art, Elephant Art Magazine, Office Magazine, IMPULSE Magazine, and Hypebae, among others.

 Miles Scharff (B. 1999)

-A sound artist and improvisor working with radio electronics, sound sculpture, video, spatial audio, and performance.
+A sound artist and improviser working with radio electronics, sound sculpture, video, spatial audio, and performance.
 His current research explores how everyday objects double as involuntary antennas, absorbing and re-broadcasting stray electromagnetic and acoustic signals.
 Spawned by telecom and other industrial systems, these accidental relay points become unlikely portals for intimate acts of listening.
 Scharff sees them as case studies along a continuum that stretches from the epistemic rigor of Western science to its détournement by conspiratorial and fringe-spiritualist cultures.
 He builds devices and software that stage, record, and recontextualize these object–signal interactions, transducing latent fields into audible and kinetic forms; granting physical presence to phenomena that usually escape perception, situating them in relation to our bodies, architectures, and ecologies.
 His aim is not to affix a definitive truth, but to materialize the unseen so that it can be examined—critically and sensorially—within the complex infrastructures that shape contemporary experience.

+Minor Attractions (Fair)